 Douglas had begun a reorganization of the provincial militia on his arrival.
 By 1831, he reported to the Colonial Office, it had 15,708 men, about 11,000 of them armed, all organized into regiments, completely officered, and drilled according to a simple code he had devised; there were two small troops of mounted militia and “three very good Companies of Field artillery.”
 His successor, Sir Archibald Campbell*, an orthodox old soldier, thought this force of little value, but Douglas’ experience in Spain had bred in him great faith in popular armies.

 All areas of New Brunswick life felt the influence of Douglas’ restless activity.
-Deploring the New England Company’s policy of taking Indian children from their families to be educated, he wanted families kept together, with adequate reserves for Indians who lived by hunting and gathering, and with freehold titles and government encouragement for Indians who farmed.
-He opposed the sending of Protestant missionaries to the Indians, and wanted the legislature to pay an allowance to enable a Roman Catholic missionary to live among them.
+Deploring the New England Company’s policy of taking indigenous children from their families to be educated, he wanted families kept together, with adequate reserves for those who lived by hunting and gathering, and with freehold titles and government encouragement for those who farmed.
+He opposed the sending of Protestant missionaries to First Nations communities and wanted the legislature to pay an allowance to enable a Roman Catholic missionary to live among them.
 He encouraged the establishment of rural schools.
 He persuaded the province to construct lighthouses on the coast and tried to get interprovincial cooperation for building rescue stations on isolated points.
 He tramped through the woods around Mount Douglas to lay out a new road between Saint John and Fredericton.
 Upon both imperial and colonial governments he urged the need for a canal across the Isthmus of Chignecto, a sluiceway around Grand Falls, and a suspension bridge across the mouth of the Saint John River.
-He supported planned immigration from Great Britain but objected to the British government’s encouragement of pauper emigration which brought large numbers of destitute and unskilled persons to Saint John.
+He supported planned immigration from Great Britain but objected to the British government’s encouragement of pauper emigration, which brought large numbers of destitute and unskilled persons to Saint John.
 He promoted agricultural societies and fairs.
-In Fredericton new stone public buildings, Government House, King’s College (University of New Brunswick), and a barracks, were built during his term of office [see J. E. Woolford].
+In Fredericton new stone public buildings, Government House, King’s College (University of New Brunswick), and a barracks were built during his term of office [see J. E. Woolford].
 The city’s social life was stimulated by the lively Douglas family, some of whom were active water-colour painters.

 The Treasury, however, was less aware of colonial susceptibilities than the Colonial Office.
 In December 1825 it ordered that imperial customs officers in the colonies be paid from colonial funds, rather than receiving fees on ships entering and leaving colonial ports.
 In 1826 more than £9,000 of revenue were diverted from the assembly to pay these officers at Saint John, St Andrews, and Miramichi.
 The assembly regarded the salaries as exorbitant and the Treasury action as illegal since the Declaratory Act of the British Parliament in 1778 had required that money raised under imperial trade legislation be turned over to colonial assemblies.
 Douglas agreed substantially with the assembly, as did Lord Bathurst and James Stephen, legal counsel to the Colonial Office, but they were able to gain only limited concessions from the Treasury.
 In 1828 Douglas reported correspondence among members of neighbouring assemblies in an attempt to co-ordinate opposition to the British government’s policy – a form of interprovincial cooperation of which he disapproved.